 FAQs

-Our support team is available 24/7 to assist with webhook setup, event handling, or any other questions.
+Our technical support team is available to assist with webhook configuration, payload handling, and integration questions.